Lillo-S-p-a/ReinforceStrategyCreatorV2/docs/introduction.md

 4. **Visualize Trading Performance**: Deliver intuitive visualizations of trading behavior, portfolio performance, and decision patterns to aid in strategy refinement.

-5. **Support Research and Development**: Provide an extensible platform for experimenting with different RL algorithms, technical indicators, and market conditions.
+5. **Support Research and Development**: Provide an extensible platform for experimenting with different RL algorithms, technical indicators, and market conditions within the **simulated paper trading environment**.

-6. **Enable Production Deployment**: Allow successful strategies to be saved, exported, and deployed for actual trading or further testing.
+6. **Enable Simulated Deployment**: Allow successful strategies to be saved, exported, and deployed for further testing within the **simulated paper trading environment**.
+Future development aims to connect to live brokerage accounts.

 ## Key Functionalities